Prepare a Safe Home and a Safe Heart

 In the elderly, there are some things that can be improved upon but not always remedied such as unsteady gate, vision disturbances, and dementia.
 Realizing that you can’t alter the progression of aging, it is essential that you improve upon the environment to ensure safe ambulation.

-I only looked at property near to my job and close to the medical center.
-Fortunately, I worked in the medical center.
+I only looked at property near to my job and close to the my work location.
 It took only a few days for me to find what I believed to be the perfect apartment.
 It was the first floor of a duplex, with two bedrooms, one big bath, and two steps that included a hand rail.
 The two bedrooms were connected by the bathroom.
 This would make it easier for me to help with trips to the toilet, especially at night.
 The rooms were well lit and the walls were painted white to reflect the light.

 Exercise is one of the five keys to ensuring a good quality of life (proper nutrition, social and financial independence, friends, and access to good medical care are the other four), especially with the elderly.